xyanz/react-intro/03-components.md

 This exposes the `Hello` class to other files.
 This means that other files can `import` from the `App.js` file in order to use the `Hello` class.
 In our case, we'll be importing it into `index.js` by calling an `import` to `App.js`.

-When we try to import something from `App.js`, JavaScript will attempt to match a named export.
+When we try to import something from `App.jsx`, JavaScript will attempt to match a named export.
-- Our only named export in `App.js` is `Hello`.
+- Our only named export in `App.jsx` is `Hello`.

 The `default` keyword means that if we try to import anything from this file that the app can't find, JavaScript will automatically revert to importing `Hello` instead.
 - Only one default export is allowed per file.